cllckn/software-testing/module6/README.md

-# Module 6:Introduction To End-To-End(E2E) Testing
+# Module 6: Introduction To End-To-End(E2E) Testing

 ## **What Is End-To-End (E2E) Testing?**